another-guy/Scribble/notes/Erin-Zimmer--Further-Adventures-of-the-Event-Loop.md

 ### Browser

 * Event loop.
+  * runs continuously and is responsible for executing tasks.
   * 😄 can have more than one task queue.
   * 😄 can process a task from any queue.
 In other words, queues are executed in arbitrary order.
 * Task queue.